Care at home to support your recovery

 - Household duties such as cleaning, washing, ironing and vacuuming

-And if your condition is more complex, we have a dedicated team of clinical nurses on hand to help with safe and reliable nursing support, including tracheostomy care, ventilator care or complex continence needs, such as catheter and stoma care.
+And if your condition is more complex, we have a dedicated team of clinical nurses on hand to help with safe and reliable nursing support, including tracheostomy care, non-invasive ventilator care or complex continence needs, such as catheter and stoma care.

 The types of care available after hospital discharge